4nto/bba/README.md

 BackBox Anonymizer
 ==============

-A simple [backbox-anonymous](https://github.com/4nto/backbox-anonymous) GUI to anonymize your web activities by mixing Tor, Bleachbit and GNU Macchanger. <br />
+A simple [backbox-anonymous](https://github.com/4nto/backbox-anonymous) GUI to anonymize your web activities by mixing Tor, Bleachbit and GNU Macchanger. <br />< br />
 BBA works on Linux and is developed in python with GTK3/GObject.

 Dependecies